fuzhufozhu/ali_lot/intl.en-US/User Guide/Rules/Data Forwarding/Compare data forwarding solutions.md

 |Forwarding destination|Scenarios|Advantages|Disadvantages|
 |:---------------------|:--------|:---------|:------------|
-|Message Service \(MNS\)|Device data requires complex or refined processing.Scenarios where the transmit rate is slower than 1,000 QPS.
+|Message Service \(MNS\)|Device data requires complex or refined processing.
+Scenarios where the transmit rate is slower than 1,000 QPS.

  | -   Uses the HTTPS protocol.
 -   Allows IoT Platform to forward data on the Internet with high performance.

  |Provides performance slightly lower than MQ for RocketMQ.|